edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

     ```

 #### 4.3 Configure Default Pipeline
 Initially, all new cameras added to the system will start the default analytics pipeline as defined in the configuration file below.
-The desired pipeline can be changed afterward or the feature can be disabled by setting the `DefaultPipelineName` and `DefaultPipelineVersion` to empty strings.
+The desired pipeline can be changed or the feature can be disabled by setting the `DefaultPipelineName` and `DefaultPipelineVersion` to empty strings.

 Modify the [res/configuration.yaml](https://github.com/edgexfoundry/edgex-examples/blob/{{version}}/application-services/custom/camera-management/res/configuration.yaml) file with the name and version of the default pipeline to use when a new device is added to the system.